Our Services

 Helpful Resources

-Cold water during high-volume colon hydrotherapy cools the highly vascular colon lining and draws heat away from your core, triggering the hypothalamus to activate your sympathetic nervous system.
-The result is shivering, vasoconstriction, and a rise in heart rate as your body defends against potential hypothermia.
+During high-volume colon hydrotherapy, cold water cools the highly vascular colon lining and pulls heat from your core.
+This prompts the hypothalamus to activate the sympathetic nervous system, causing shivering, vasoconstriction, and an elevated heart rate as your body defends against hypothermia.

 High-volume colon hydrotherapy (also called colon irrigation) uses water to flush the large intestine.
 When the water is colder than body temperature, you may feel an unexpected chill.
 This core chill is not just uncomfortable—it's your body's way of protecting you.
 Below, we explain how cold water in the colon drops your core temperature and triggers your nervous system's alarm.